choishingwan/PRSice/docs/archive.md

 You can download previous versions of PRSice here

 !!! warning
     We no longer support PRSice-1.x.
 Please use PRSice-2 unless you need specific features in PRSice-1 that isn't implemented in PRSice-2.
-Bugs and errors within PRSice-1.x will no be fixed nor will the script be updated.
+Bugs and errors within PRSice-1.x will not be fixed nor will the script be updated.

 | Version | Software | Manual | Vignette |
 | ------- | :------: | :----: | :------: |